lostanlen/WaveletScattering.jl/README.md

 while discarding non-informative variability, such as rigid motions, frequency transpositions, and elastic deformations.

 Its design is inspired from the [scattering.m](https://github.com/lostanlen/scattering.m) toolbox, while taking advantage of Julia's multiple dispatch and in-place operations.

-The package is under ongoing development and is planned to be released in the fall 2015.
+The package is under ongoing development and is planned to be released in 2016.